passiomatic/coldsweat/README.md

     $ pip install coldsweat

+The install procedure will also create a `coldsweat` command, available in your terminal.

 ### Create a user

 Once installed, create a new user specifing email and password with the `setup` command:

-    $ flask --app coldsweat setup john@example.com -p somepassword
+    $ coldsweat setup john@example.com -p somepassword

 If you prefer you can enter the password interactively:

-    $ flask --app coldsweat setup john@example.com
+    $ coldsweat setup john@example.com
     Enter password for user john@example.com: ************
     Enter password (again): ************
     Setup completed for john@example.com

 Email and password will be needed to access the web UI and use the Fever API sync with your favourite RSS client.

-### A little digression...

-It is quite tedius to keep writing `flask --app coldsweat...` everytime you need to run Coldsweat.
-To fix this Flask allows to specify the current app using an environment variable instead:

-    $ export FLASK_APP=coldsweat

-Once the `FLASK_APP` variable is set you can omit that information while launching the other application commands.
-More details about this can be found in the Flask documentation on [application discovery][disco].

 ### Import your feeds

 Like other RSS software Coldsweat uses the OPML format to import multiple feeds with a single operation:

-    $ flask import /path/to/subscriptions.opml alice@example.com -f
+    $ coldsweat import /path/to/subscriptions.opml alice@example.com -f

 The `-f` option tells Coldsweat to fetch the feeds right after the import step.